RobbyThomas2525/MyFedorainstall/README.md

 add the desktop entry then save in \user\share\applications then use kde menu editor to move to where you want [Desktop Entry] Name= Exec=/path/to/your/App.AppImage Icon=/path/to/an/icon.png Type=Application Categories=Utility;"

-Step 3 is browsers i would try and avoid using flatpaks for browsers but here's the ways for 3 popular ones
+Step 3 is browsers i would try and avoid using flatpaks for browsers but here's the ways for a few popular ones

 Brave: sudo dnf install dnf-plugins-core